All of creation is groaning and in pain, like a woman about to give birth.

 ~ adapted from Romans 8:22

-Here where I live outside of Boston, most of us are about one month into our self-isolation.
+Here where I live outside of Boston, most of us are about one month into our self-isolation during COVID.
 As the exponential curve of this global pandemic slowly, eerily touches every corner of our planet and every facet of our lives, a collective rug is being pulled out from underneath our settled ways, systems, taken-for-granted institutions, beliefs, and moment-to-moment expectations which shape how we each make our way through a day.

 I am honored to add my voice to this special COVID-19 series hosted by Philanthropy Women, together musing on what implications this global pandemic has for feminist philanthropy and all who are working for justice, human betterment and a more sustainable way of living together on this planet.
 As every one of these writers describes, though we wish we could banish this virus from our planet, collective change has been unfolding right before our eyes.

 Like all natural disasters, there are gendered impacts of this global pandemic which are important to understand.
 All the authors of this special edition have highlighted different aspects of this gendered impact, pointing to pre-existing conditions of a very ancient disease—an everyday yet normalized pandemic of gender-based violence and oppression—which remind us that all was not well in the old “normal” of our pre-COVID-19 world.